 A trip to Copenhagen would be amiss without sampling the iconic Smørrebrød, a traditional meal widely eaten in Denmark and across Scandinavia.

 Translated as “butter and bread” the platter is way more exciting than the name entails, featuring anything from cold-cuts, eggs, cheese, fish, seafood, and pickled vegetables, topped with interesting seasoning and garnishes.

-Copenhagen is also famous for the new Nordic cuisine where culinary geniuses have developed molecular processes that emphasise the quality of locally-sourced ingredients.
+Copenhagen is also famous for the new Nordic cuisine where culinary geniuses have developed molecular processes that emphasize the quality of locally-sourced ingredients.
 The city boasts impressive eateries and numerous Michelin-starred restaurants.
 You can even take a Nordic cuisine tour.

-There’s also a Nordic cuisine tour available.
+- Scandinavian Delights: take a private Nordic cuisine tour

 6: Christiansborg Palace

 Situated on the Islet of Slotsholmen, Christiansborg Palace consists of one of the residences of the Danish Royal Family as well as the Prime Minister’s office, the Danish Parliament and Denmark’s Supreme Court.

 A tour around the Palace also features a Riding School overlooking a gallery as well as a little court theatre.
 Ornate reception rooms host formal events and receive heads of state from around the world, with the Great Hall being the highlight of the visit.

 Location: Prins Jørgens Gård 1, 1218 København

 How to get there: From the Rundetarn its 9 minutes walk and from Strøget, 5 minutes.